d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/utils.md

 %%tab pytorch

 def frozen_lake(seed): #@save
-    # see https://www.gymlibrary.dev/environments/toy_text/frozen_lake/ to learn more about this env
+    # See https://www.gymlibrary.dev/environments/toy_text/frozen_lake/ to learn more about this env
-    # how to process env.P.items is adpated from https://sites.google.com/view/deep-rl-bootcamp/labs
+    # How to process env.P.items is adpated from https://sites.google.com/view/deep-rl-bootcamp/labs

     env = gym.make('FrozenLake-v1', is_slippery=False)
     env.seed(seed)